ritiek/product-key-please/README.md

 It will keep presenting you with possible product keys for the software and save them to `keys/windows_7.txt`.

-## To Do:

-- Make the script for more than one page (duckduckgo restricts more than one page).

 ## Disclaimer:

 In no way I support piracy.
 This tool is meant for educational purposes only and I will not be held responsible for any misuse.